Polish WWII spy radio set

 frequency range of 2-8 MHz.
 It contains some improvements however, the most

-notable of which is the addition of an AM (voice) modulator that is marked
+notable of which is the addition of an AM (voice) modulator, for which a

 The BP-5 was developed during the final stages of WWII and was

 introduced in mid-1944.
-Apart from limited use in Europe, the BP-5
+Apart from limited use in Europe, it

 was heavily used in the Pacific War Theatre, where the AM (voice)